Infrastructure nodes allow customers to isolate infrastructure workloads for two primary purposes:

 You may ask why infrastructure workloads are different from those workloads running on the control plane.
 At a minimum, an OpenShift cluster contains 2 worker nodes in addition to 3 control plane nodes.
 While control plane components critical to the cluster operability are isolated on the masters, there are still some infrastructure workloads that by default run on the worker nodes - the same nodes on which cluster users deploy their applications.

-Note: To know the workloads that can be executed in infrastructure nodes, check the "Infrastructure nodes and supervisors" section in OpenShift sizing and subscription guide for enterprise Kubernetes.
+Note: To know the workloads that can be executed in infrastructure nodes, check the "Red Hat OpenShift control plane and infrastructure nodes" section in OpenShift sizing and subscription guide for enterprise Kubernetes.

 Planning node changes around any nodes hosting these infrastructure components should not be addressed lightly, and in general should be addressed separately from nodes specifically running normal application workloads.